solliancenet/sentinel-defender-workshop-400/day-01/lab03-sentinel-defender.md

 10. Select **Review and create**
 11. Select **Create**
 12. In the Azure portal, navigate to your Azure Sentinel and your log analytics workspace
-13. Select **Automation** from the Azure Sentinel navigation menu, then select **Playbooks**
+13. Select **Automation** from the Azure Sentinel navigation menu
+14. Select the **Playbooks** tab
-14. Select the **Recent-IP-Passive-DNS** playbook by selecting the playbook name
+15. Select the **Recent-Host-Passive-DNS** playbook by selecting the playbook name

     ![The imported playbook is displayed.](./media/riskiq-playbook.png "Select the imported playbook")

-15. Select **Edit** from the top menu of the playbook
+16. Select **Edit** from the top menu of the playbook

     ![Edit is highlighted.](./media/riskiq-edit.png "Edit the imported playbook")

-16. There are four steps in this playbook requiring you to configure connections.
+17. There are four steps in this playbook requiring you to configure connections.
 Select a Connection from one of the steps requiring configuration and configure a new connection.
 Select the **Invalid** icon

     ![Invalid icon error is highlighted.](./media/riskiq-edit-connection.png "Edit the connections")

-17. Select **Sign in**
+18. Select **Sign in**

     ![Sign in button is highlighted.](./media/riskiq-edit-connection-signin.png "Select Sign in")

-18. Enter your lab username and password.
+19. Enter your lab username and password.

     > **NOTE** For the connections to Azure Sentinel the user specified when establishing the connection must have sufficient permissions in the Azure Sentinel workspace to read the security alerts.

-19. Expand the **For each** activity, select the the RiskIQ connection
+20. Expand the **For each** activity, select the the RiskIQ connection
-20. Select the Invalid icon
+21. Select the Invalid icon
-21. For the name, type **RiskIQ**
+22. For the name, type **RiskIQ**
-22. Enter your RiskIQ API token and secret obtained from RiskIQ portal
+23. Enter your RiskIQ API token and secret obtained from RiskIQ portal

     ![RiskIQ settings are displayed.](./media/riskiq-edit-connection-riskiq.png "Enter your information")

-23. Select **Save** from the top menu of the playbook to save the playbook
+24. Select **Save** from the top menu of the playbook to save the playbook
-24. Navigate to your Azure Sentinel **Analytics** page, select the **Custom Threats** rule you created earlier, then select **Edit**
+25. Navigate to your Azure Sentinel **Analytics** page, select the **Custom Threats** rule you created earlier, then select **Edit**

     > **NOTE** The Recent-IP-Passive-DNS playbook works with analytics rules which map IP address entities so make sure you are working with such a rule.
 For simple testing of the playbook automation you can use rule logic as shown below to force an alert creation with a specific IP address.